AnaMaria-Ghita/rock-paper-scissors/README.md

 # rock-paper-scissors
 This repository is for practicing JavaScript.
-I made an interactive game of Rock Paper Scissors.
+I made an interactive game of Rock Paper Scissors played entirely via the console.